 When the details of the construction are known, the U-values should be calculated for the floor, walls and roof.
 This should always be the case for new dwellings being assessed from building plans.
-For existing dwellings see Appendix S.
+For existing dwellings see RdSAP 10 specification.